 While there may be human consequences, God may also impose earthly consequences (which are designed to turn as many people as possible away from sin), and will impose eternal consequences.
 An offense against a perfect, holy, infinite, and eternal God, results in a penalty that is justly infinite and eternal.

 To understand the penalty, you must understand the purpose of the Sabbath, and that starts with the Ten Commandments.

 The Ten Commandments can be divided into two parts.
 The first three are about loving God perfectly.
 The last six are about loving man perfectly.
-In the middle is the 4th... the commandment about the Sabbath.
+In between is the fourth... the commandment about the Sabbath.

 The Abrahamic Covenant had a sign, circumcision.
 The Noahic Covenant had a sign, the rainbow.
-Every Sabbath day was a sign to remind the people of Israel that they were to keep (obey) the Ten Commandments.
-It reminded them that God is righteous and will hold them accountable to obey His law.
+Every Sabbath day was a sign to remind the people of Israel that they were to keep (obey) what God commands.

-This is very serious.
+This is serious.
 God did not want people to be distracted from the purpose of the Sabbath by their normal daily activities.
-He didn't want the Sabbath to became a day like any other day.
+He did not want the Sabbath to be a day like any other day.
 It was a day to remember that God created them and He was the lawgiver.
 It was a day on which they remembered their status before the holy law of God, and their obligation to love God and love other people.
-It was a day on which to remember their inability to keep that law.
+It was a day on which to remember their inability to keep God’s law.

-Having a day dedicated to focusing on their creator God, His laws, and meditating on their inability to keep those laws was important for their eternal sake.
+Having a day dedicated to focusing on their creator God and His laws, and meditating on their inability to keep those laws, was important for their eternal sake.
 The Sabbath was a sign of the Mosaic covenant.
-Breaking the Sabbath was an open rebellion against God and the Covenant of God's law, and thus breaking the Sabbath deserved the death penalty.
-Those who disregarded the Sabbath would, even just by their example, lead others to follow them in turning away from God.
+Breaking the Sabbath symbolized a total rejection of God and the Covenant of God's law.
+By not keeping the Sabbath, they were rejecting God.
+In addition, those who disregarded the Sabbath, by their example, would lead others to follow them in turning away from God.
 That spread eternal death to others (just as the humanists are trying to do).
 The physical death penalty for violators of the Sabbath was appropriate.

-We should also note that breaking the Sabbath meant the person was no longer a part of the covenant.
-They were now literally dead in the sense of being separated from God.
-So although they did not receive the physical penalty for breaking the Sabbath, they still received the death penalty.
+There was another aspect to breaking the Sabbath.
+Since breaking the Sabbath meant the person was no longer a part of God’s covenant with Israel, they were now dead in the sense of being separated from God.
+Therefore, although they may not have received the physical penalty for breaking the Sabbath, they did receive the ultimate death penalty… separation from God.